gsvamsiBZ/SampleProject/README.md

     - ssh-keygen -t ed25519 -C "your email id"
 - Press enter for all inputs and it will create two files in ~/.ssh folder - id_ed25519 and id_ed25519.pub
 - Copy the contents of id_ed25519.pub file.
 - In your [Github Account settings ](https://github.com/settings/profile), click on “SSH and GPG Keys”.
-(Make sure you are logged in using beingzero id).
 - On the [SSH and GPG Keys page ](https://github.com/settings/keys), click on “New SSH key”.
 Give an easy to understand title and paste the contents of the “id_ed25519.pub” file in the Key section.
 Click “Add SSH Key”.

 **NOTE:**